-Our inpatient physicians, also known as hospitalist, focus exclusively on treating hospitalized patients.
-That means our inpatients have access to a dedicated physician 24/7 throughout their hospital stay.
+Our inpatient physicians, also known as hospitalists, are a part of a team of providers who focus exclusively on treating hospitalized patients.
+That means our inpatients have access to a dedicated provider 24/7 throughout their hospital stay.

 Inpatient physicians are skilled in diagnosing and treating the broad range of diseases and conditions that might cause you to be hospitalized.
 These providers oversee all aspects of your care - consulting with specialists, ordering tests and treatments, and monitoring your response.
 When you're ready for discharge, our inpatient physicians help make sure your primary care physician and other providers have the information they need so your can can continue uninterrupted.